kcaran/sass-inline-svg-utf8/README.md

 Inlining is good because fewer requests, html-encoded is good for SVG because it is smaller than base64 (by about 30% on average).

 String replacement is good because you can use 'variables' in your SVG files and replace them on a per-inlined-instance basis.
 Use case?
 You need a white, a black, and a blue arrow icon, and can create them on the fly when inling from a single source file.
-Good because if the arrow changes, you only have to change on file, not three.
+Good because if the arrow needs to be changed, you only have to change on file, not three.

 ## Install